 Selecting your bat removal professional

-When you select your bat removal professional, here are a few things to keep in mind:
+When you choose your bat removal professional, here are a few things to keep in mind:

 - The bat removal professional should notice the details and point out noticeable signs of bats

 - The bat removal professional should locate all entry points.
-Any construction gaps larger than the size of a dime must be sealed in order to prevent the bats from re-entering.
-Then, a one-way door will be installed for them to exit.
+Any construction gaps larger than the size of a dime must be sealed to prevent the bats from re-entering.
+Then, a narrow one-way door is installed for them to exit.

-- Ladders and climbing gear should be used in order to safely inspect roof lines, dormers, vent systems, chimneys, and any other possible areas that bats may use to get inside the structure.
+- Ladders and climbing gear should be used to safely inspect roof lines, dormers, vent systems, chimneys, and any other possible areas that bats may use to get inside the structure.

-- When inspecting the attic, a full face respirator will most likely be worn.
-This will provide protection from Histoplasmosis.
+- When inspecting the attic, a full face respirator will most likely be worn to protect from Histoplasmosis.